bankymondial/Predicting-Gym-Class-Attendance/README.md

 Optional: Explore the Docker Container
 If you want to inspect the container, open a Bash terminal inside it: docker run -it --rm --entrypoint=bash predicting-attendance

+#### Checking for Port Usage
+If port 5454 is already in use, identify the process using it: lsof -i :5454

+#### Stopping the Process
+Kill the process using the identified PID: kill -9 <PID>

+#### Restarting the Waitress Server
+If you need to restart the server, use: waitress-serve --listen=0.0.0.0:5454 predict:app

 ## Public API URL
 Use the following API endpoint for predictions: